History of Cryptocurrency

 Main Features of the ERC-20

-ERC-20 defines six mandatory features that must be implemented in a token, as well as three optional features:
+ERC-20 defines six obligatory features that need to be implemented in a token, plus three optional features:

-1. totalSupply: Returns the total number of tokens in circulation.
+1. totalSupply: Returns the total amount of tokens that are in circulation.

-2. balanceOf: Returns the number of tokens belonging to a certain address.
+2. balanceOf: Returns the number of tokens that belong to an address.

 3. transfer: Allows you to transfer tokens from one address to another.